Evikk/climetrics/README.md

-# Full-Stack Weather Alert System
+# Climetrics - Weather Alert Web Application

 This project is a full-stack weather alert system.
 It allows users to create weather alerts based on location and conditions (e.g., temperature > 30°C).
 A backend service periodically checks real-time weather data from the Tomorrow.io API against these alerts.
 If an alert's condition is met, its status is updated to "triggered", and an optional SMS notification can be sent via Twilio.
 A React frontend provides a user interface to view current weather, create/manage alerts, and see which alerts are currently triggered.